epfl-ada/ada-2021-project-hach/README.md

 ### 2. Research Questions :

 - Which speakers are quoted on climate change, what do they have in common and what are their differences?
-  - In terms of age, gender and political affiliation
+  - In terms of age, gender, nationality and political affiliation
 - How are different groups speaking about climate change?
+Are there any differneces between the US and Europe?
   - How long are the quotes?
   - Positive or negative sentiment?
   - What is the difference in language complexity?